keithchristian/webpages/README.md

 <li type="A">Ideas for what to include in your resume</li>
 <ol>
-<li type="1">While searching, double check Remote or Hybrid, the hourly pay rates, etc.</li>
+<li type="1">While searching, triple check Remote or Hybrid, the hourly pay rates, etc. It's too easy to apply to a job only to discover later that it may not be a good fit.</li>
 <li type="1">Before sending a resume, or clicking EASY APPLY, verify the hourly rate, so that you don't apply for a job with too little pay.</li>
 <li type="1">Google now has a dedicated job search presentation, truly amazing and worthwhile.
 Search terms like &quot;Remote Linux Bash job&quot; work very well.</li>
 <li type="1">Best to post the same resume on LinkedIn, Dice, and Indeed, to minimize confusion when recruiters are reviewing your resume.</li>